UBC-MDS/exploratory-data-viz/chapters/en/slides/module3/module3_10.md

 Notes: Altair does not support sorting boxplots via the “x” or “-x” shortcut.

-Instead we need to create a list of the genres, ordered by value.
+Instead, we need to create a list of the genres, ordered by value.

 We can do this with pandas by grouping the dataframe, computing the median for the grossing columns, sorting the values, and then extracting